-Declaration Respecting the Highway From Florida to Cali- C. A. Culberson, Morris Sheppard. fornia and Mexico.
+Declaration Respecting the Highway From Florida to California and Mexico.

-The following declaration by Senators and Congressmen of states and districts embraced by the southern national and internationaal highway connecting Florida, California and Mexico, and known as the Old Spanish Trail, was Briggs, Harry M. Wurzbach, Joseph J. Mansfield.
+The following declaration by Senators and Congressmen of states and districts embraced by the southern national and internationaal highway connecting Florida, California and Mexico, and known as the Old Spanish Trail, was adopted June, 1922, at Washington.